Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 \subsection{The random Pauli model: Spectral edges}

-In this section, we employ the spectral-norm comparison theorem (\cref{cor:norm-main}) to treat a problem in quantum information theory that involves an exponentially large random matrix.
-Since our results have a weaker dependence on the dimension of the random matrix than previous work, we reap significant benefits in this setting.
+This section employs the spectral-norm comparison theorem (Corollary~\ref{cor:norm-main}) to treat a problem in quantum information theory that involves an exponentially large random matrix.
+Since our results have a weaker dependence on the dimension of the random matrix than previous work, we reap significant benefits.

 Can we design random matrices whose spectral statistics mimic the GUE model, yet have more structure and less randomness?
 This question arises on the quest for a possible example of quantum supremacy~\cite{CDB+24:Sparse-Random}.
-We will study the random Pauli model, proposed by Chen et al.~\cite{CDB+24:Sparse-Random}, and we will show that the edges of its spectral distribution compare with those of the GUE.
+We study the random Pauli model, proposed by Chen et al.~\cite{CDB+24:Sparse-Random}, and we prove that the edges of its spectral distribution compare with those of the GUE.

 First, recall the definition of the \term{Pauli matrices}:

 Each of these matrices is self-adjoint and unitary, and the collection forms an orthogonal basis for the real-linear space $\Sym_2(\C)$ equipped with the trace inner product.
 For a parameter $n \in \N$, we can construct a self-adjoint, unitary matrix with dimension $N \coloneqq 2^n$ by taking a Kronecker product of $n$ Pauli matrices: